Capturing sets of ordinals by normal ultrapowers: The capturing property at the least measurable cardinal

 \begin{theorem} If \(V\) is the minimal extender model with a \((\kappa+2)\)-strong cardinal \(\kappa\) and \(\lambda\leq\kappa^{++}\) is a cardinal, then there is a forcing extension in which \(\kappa\) carries exactly \(\lambda\) many normal measures and each of them witnesses \(\CP(\kappa,\kappa^+)\).
 In particular, it is consistent that \(\kappa\) has a unique normal measure and \(\CP(\kappa,\kappa^+)\) holds. \end{theorem}

-\begin{proof} The hard part of the proof was done by Friedman and Magidor~\cite{FriedmanMagidor2009:NumberNormalMeasures}, who showed that, starting from the listed hypotheses, there is a forcing extension \(V[G]\) satisfying \(2^\kappa=\kappa^{++}\) in which \(\kappa\) carries exactly \(\lambda\) many normal measures.
+\begin{proof} The hard part of the proof was done by Friedman and Magidor~\cite[Theorem 19]{FriedmanMagidor2009:NumberNormalMeasures}, who showed that, starting from a model \(V\) as in the hypothesis of this theorem, there is a forcing extension \(V[G]\) satisfying \(2^\kappa=\kappa^{++}\) in which \(\kappa\) carries exactly \(\lambda\) many normal measures.
 They also show that each of these normal measures is derived from a lift of the ground model extender embedding \(j\colon V\to M\) witnessing the \((\kappa+2)\)-strongness of \(\kappa\).
-However, lemma~\ref{lemma:extenderLiftsToUltrapower} implies that these lifts are themselves already ultrapowers by a normal measure on \(\kappa\).
+However, \cref{lemma:extenderLiftsToUltrapower} implies that these lifts are themselves already ultrapowers by a normal measure on \(\kappa\).
 Finally, an analysis of their proof shows that the forcing used to obtain the model \(V[G]\) can be written as \(\P*\dot{\Q}\) where \(\P\subseteq H_{\kappa^{++}}\) is a \(\kappa^{++}\)-cc poset which is regularly embedded in \(j(\P)\), and \(\dot{\Q}\) is forced to be \(\leq\kappa^+\)-distributive.
 It follows that every subset of \(\kappa^+\) in \(V[G]\) has a nice name in \(H_{\kappa^{++}}^V\in M\) and therefore appears in \(M[j(G)]\). \end{proof}

 It is unclear whether one can obtain similar results at the least measurable cardinal \(\kappa\).
-It seems likely that, to do so, it would be necessary to adapt the Apter--Shelah forcing to incorporate the Sacks forcing machinery that Friedman and Magidor used in their arguments.
+It seems likely that, to do so, it would be necessary to adapt the forcing \(\A\) to incorporate the Sacks forcing machinery that Friedman and Magidor used in their arguments.

-\begin{question} Is it consistent that the least measurable cardinal \(\kappa\) carries a unique normal measure and \(\CP(\kappa,\kappa^+)\) holds? \end{question}
+\begin{question} Is it consistent that the least measurable cardinal \(\kappa\) carries a unique normal measure and \(\CP(\kappa,\kappa^+)\) holds?\footnote{In a personal communication, James Cummings has answered this question in the affirmative.
+He showed that in the Friedman--Magidor model described in \cref{thm:FriedmanMagidor} \(\kappa\) is the \emph{only} measurable cardinal.} \end{question}